 Seventeen-year-old Cassandra Cain is Batgirl.
 She’s been behind-the-scenes and on-the-job training with Batman for a couple of weeks now and has been sharing an apartment with Oracle.
 Together Batman and Batgirl are quickly becoming the new scourge of the underworld in Gotham.
 But what is her true origin story?
 We know assassin David Cain raised and taught Cassandra to be an unstoppable martial artist by training her in isolation and depriving her of human speech as an infant.
 But is he really her father?
 Only David Cain knows for sure.
 And David Cain also knows a terrible secret and has a home movie which shows the truth.
 In the decade-old film, a very young Cassandra kills several men with her bare hands.
 What will Batman think when he finds out the details of Cassandra’s childhood?

-–FLASHBACK: The cheesy Larry Hama villain known as Orca debuts and steals a diamond necklace from Bruce Wayne’s evil acquaintance Camille Baden-Smyth (as seen in flashback from Batman #579).
+–FLASHBACK: From Batman #579.
+The cheesy Larry Hama villain known as Orca debuts and steals a diamond necklace from Bruce Wayne’s evil acquaintance Camille Baden-Smyth.
 Orca is an anthropomorphic female killer whale with human limbs that would be better suited battling the Teenage Mutant Ninja Turtles.
-Camille Baden-Smyth is like the younger female version of Mr. Burns from The Simpsons.
+Camille Baden-Smyth is like the female version of Mr. Burns from The Simpsons.

-–FLASHBACK: On the fourth Wednesday of September, Batman battles the Odessa Mob aka the American-Russian Mafia (as seen in Detective Comics #743).
+–FLASHBACK: From Detective Comics #743.
+The fourth Wednesday of September.
+Batman battles the Odessa Mob aka the American-Russian Mafia.

 –Batman: Gotham Knights #2